Vision Screening Online Training Program

 Vision Screening Tips

-In young children (less than age 5) it is important to screen efficiently with a steady pace due to children's limited attention span.
+In young children (under age 5) it is important to screen efficiently with a steady pace due to children's limited attention span.
 It is also very helpful to have several toys or attention grabbers.
-Try to make the vision screening a fun event for the child.
+Try to make the vision screening fun for the child.
 For optimal screening, make every effort to minimize distractions in the screening environment.
 If screening is done in a large room, one method of minimizing distractions would be to have a curtain separating the children being screened.

 Children who are familiar with screening will move through a screening procedure with more ease in comparison to children who are encountering a screening event or test for the first time.
 In regards to specific screening tests, it is possible to condition the child beforehand for individual tests.
 For example, there are puzzles and preparation charts available for visual acuity tests in the Minnesota Vision Screening Training Manual.
 The visual acuity test is often the most time consuming during screening, so if conditioning the child to the tests is possible, screening times generally improve.